jessicayanwang/frankfurtermcp/README.md

 ```

 The MCP endpoint will be available over HTTP at [http://localhost:8000/sse](http://localhost:8000/sse) for the Server Sent Events (SSE) transport, or [http://localhost:8000/mcp](http://localhost:8000/mcp) for the streamable HTTP transport.
 To exit the server, use the Ctrl+C key combination.

+If you want to run Frankfurter MCP with `stdio` transport and the default parameters, execute `uv run frankfurtermcp` without copying the `.env.template` file to `.env`.

 ## Usage (self-hosted server using Docker)